zalsafwani/BIOISeniorProject/README.md

 - Fix the directory to the htseq folder (line 6)
 - Fix the directory to the folder that has all the files in step 1 (line 44)
 4. Run the mRNA-miRNA differential express analysis.R

+### session info
+More information about the session info are provided in session_info file